Varna Black Sea Coast, Bulgaria Travel Guide

 Several airlines operate flights to and from Varna, connecting it to various European cities.

 Direct flights from North America or other major global hubs outside of Europe are rare.
-Most travelers from these regions connect via a major European hub.
+Most travelers from these particular regions connect via a major European hub.

 Bulgaria shares land borders with several countries.
 Check current border regulations and requirements before crossing.